bobthecow/psysh/index.md

 layout: default
 title:  PsySH
 ---
 <a class="section-head" id="usage"></a>

 ## Usage

 ### PsySH as a REPL

 PsySH functions as a <abbr title="Read-Eval-Print Loop">REPL</abbr> for PHP right out of the box!
-Once you've [downloaded the phar file](#install), running it directly (`./psysh`) will drop you into an interactive prompt, like so:
+Once you've [installed PsySH](#install), running it directly (`psysh` or `./psysh`) will drop you into an interactive prompt, like so:

 ```
-~/psysh/bin$ ./psysh
+~ $ ./psysh
 Psy Shell v0.1.0-dev (PHP 5.4.9-4ubuntu2.2 — cli) by Justin Hileman
 >>>
 ```

-From here, you can start entering PHP code and see the result interactively:
+From here, you can type PHP code and see the result interactively:

 ```
 >>> function timesFive($x) {